 When accessing the statistics for Quizzes, it is possible to either include or exclude exempted users in quiz statistics:

+When setting up a quiz you can change certain settings regarding grading and attempts.
 While editing the quiz select the Assessment tab and select the preferred settings for your quiz.

 The table will help you apply the correct settings.